 - Thepla dough should be soft and smooth.

-- thepla has to be cook on medium to high flame and not on low flame.
+- thepla has to be cooked on medium to high flame and not on low flame.
 On low flame, the thepla would turn hard and brittle.

 For dudhi na thepla